-- A. The early warning system is primarily the responsibility of the internal affairs unit; but, any supervisor may initiate the early warning process based upon their own observations.
-Emphasis should be placed on anticipating employee problems before it results in improper performance or conduct. - B. Internal affairs shall conduct a manual or computerized audit of its records to determine if an employee has the emergence of a pattern, practices or trend of inappropriate behavior or misconduct.
-In addition to the regular data audits by internal affairs, the internal affairs supervisor shall audit an individual employee's history any time a new complaint is received. - 1.
-Using this information and their experience, internal affairs investigators may be able to identify employees who may need remedial/corrective intervention even before such is indicated by the early warning system data audit. - C. If the audit indicates the emergence of a pattern, practices or trend of inappropriate behavior or misconduct, the internal affairs investigator shall consult with the employee's supervisor and/or division commander. - D. The internal affairs supervisor and the employees supervisor and/or division commander shall review the information provided by internal affairs along with any other relevant information from department records for the purpose of initiating a course of intervention designed to correct/interrupt the emerging pattern, practice or trend. - 1.
+- A. The early warning system is primarily the responsibility of the Internal Affairs Unit, but any supervisor may initiate the early warning process based upon his/her own observations.
+Emphasis should be placed on anticipating employee problems before it results in improper performance or conduct. - B. The Internal Affairs Unit shall conduct a manual or computerized audit of its records to determine if an employee has the emergence of a pattern, practices or trend of inappropriate behavior or misconduct.
+In addition to the regular data audits by the Internal Affairs Unit, the Internal Affairs Unit Supervisor shall audit an individual employee's history any time a new complaint is received. - 1.
+Using this information and his/her experience, the Internal Affairs Unit Supervisor may be able to identify employees who may need remedial/corrective intervention even before such is indicated by the early warning system data audit. - C. If the audit indicates the emergence of a pattern, practices or trend of inappropriate behavior or misconduct, the Internal Affairs Unit Supervisor shall consult with the employee's supervisor and/or Lieutenant. - D. The Internal Affairs Unit Supervisor and the employee's supervisor and/or Lieutenant shall review the information provided by the Internal Affairs Unit along with any other relevant information from department records for the purpose of initiating a course of intervention designed to correct/interrupt the emerging pattern, practice or trend. - 1.
 If the audit indicates that the early warning system has returned an incorrect identification or "false positive," that conclusion should be documented. - 2.
-If the audit reveals that an employee has violated department rules and regulations or written directives, the supervisor in consultation with the internal affairs unit should proceed with an internal investigation and possible disciplinary action. - 3.
-If the audit reveals that the employee has engaged in conduct which indicates a lack of understanding or inability to comply with accepted procedures, the supervisor shall consult with the internal affairs unit to determine the appropriate course of remedial/corrective intervention. - E. At least every six (6) months, internal affairs' personnel shall audit the agency's tracking system and records to assess the accuracy and efficacy of the tracking system.
+If the audit reveals that an employee has violated department rules and regulations or written directives, the supervisor in consultation with the Internal Affairs Unit Supervisor should proceed with an Internal Affairs investigation and possible disciplinary action. - 3.
+If the audit reveals that the employee has engaged in conduct, which indicates a lack of understanding or inability to comply with accepted procedures, the supervisor shall consult with the Internal Affairs Unit Supervisor to determine the appropriate course of remedial/corrective intervention. - E. At least every six (6) months, internal affair's personnel shall audit the agency's tracking system and records to assess the accuracy and efficacy of the tracking system.